simulton/QSchematic/readme.md

 This library is currently under heavy development.

 # Licensing
-The entire library is BSD 3-clause licensed.
+The entire library is MIT licensed.

 # Credits
 Special thank goes to Professor François Corthay (Switzerland) for initially privately funding this project.